Test Square APIs With Sandbox

-The v2 Sandbox consists of an isolated server environment, a set of sandbox test accounts, and a sandbox seller dashboard for each account.
+The consists of an isolated server environment, a set of sandbox test accounts, and a sandbox seller dashboard for each account.
 Every developer gets their own sandbox that they set up and use in the Square Developer Portal.

 The Square API sandbox improves the app testing experience for a developer by providing these key features:

 Sandbox Seller Dashboard: Provides a merchant view of testing account activity.

 Support for Connect APIs and SDKs: Sandbox now supports most Connect v2 APIs and SDKs.

 Multiple sandbox test accounts: Sandbox test accounts include 1 default test account and up to 4 additional accounts available for simulated payments in other countries.

 OAuth support: The portal generates an OAuth access token for each testing account to simplify testing with OAuth tokens.

 The sandbox environment enables simulated business activity and lets a developer build, test, and monitor applications integrated with Square.
 The environment maintains resources and processes identical to production except that state and API operations are isolated from production and external payment card processors.